Late Night Special

-Late Night Special is the second studio album by Pretty Ricky.
-It was released on January 23, 2007.
+Late Night Special is the second studio album by American R&B group Pretty Ricky.
+It was released on January 23, 2007, by Atlantic Records and Bluestar.
 The album debuted atop the US Billboard 200 chart, selling over 132,000 copies in its first week.
-In its second week on the chart, it fell to #5 with 62,000 copies in the United States.
+In its second week on the chart, it fell to number five with 62,000 sold in the United States.
 The album has since been certified Gold by the RIAA.

 Singles

 The first single from the album is "On the Hotline" and a video for the song was released January 7, 2007 as a new joint on BET.
 The other singles were "Push It Baby" and "Love Like Honey".
 Another single "Wet Dreams" was released in late 2007.